Skip to content

 Students seeking the MS degree are required to attend seminars given in the BMS Student and Outside Speaker Seminar Series.
 Beginning in the second year, each student will also present a seminar in the Student Seminar series on an annual basis.
 Students may also be required to give seminars in other series such as the seminar series in the department of their adviser.

 In the Spring semester of each year, students register for one credit of BMS 590 for a grade.
-Satisfactory performance in this course requires a) presenting a seminar in the Student Seminar series each year after the first year in the Program, b) attending at least 75 percent of the Student Seminars, c) attending at least 75 percent of the Outside Speaker Seminars; and d) providing written feedback about each seminar attended.
+Satisfactory performance in this course requires a) presenting a seminar in the Student Seminar series each year after the first year in the Program, b) attending at least 75 percent of the Student Seminars, and c) attending at least 75 percent of the Outside Speaker Seminars.

 Attendance at other relevant seminars is highly recommended and may be required by the thesis adviser or the department of the adviser.
 These seminars are excellent opportunities to enhance knowledge of associated fields.